 This list is similar to our list of the best foods that prevent stroke — and it’s no coincidence.

 4. Get Enough Sleep

 Finally, our last tip to help reduce inflammation and risk of stroke is simple:

 Get 7-9 hours of sleep each night.
 Too little and too much sleep promotes inflammation in the body.
 Research shows that 7-9 hours is the sweet spot for optimal health.

 If you are a stroke survivor, you should also be focusing on rest because getting enough sleep after stroke is critical for recovery.

-If you follow these steps, you can help reduce long-term inflammation in the body and hopefully prevent chronic diseases like stroke.
+Following these steps can help reduce long-term inflammation in the body and hopefully prevent chronic diseases like stroke.